jbrisbin/rabbitmq-webhooks/README.markdown

 Lots and lots still to do:

-* Make the URL a pattern rather than a string, to allow for parameter substitution within the URL.
 * Add error handling so the gen_server doesn't get terminated when the URL is not alive or returns Really Bad Errors.
 * Make message sending more robust, including SSL support, authentication,